Farer Watches 2025: Uncover 7 Secrets of British Horology’s Hidden Gem!

 So, when you can make a statement with Farer, why settle for an uninteresting watch?

-Farer Watches was established in 2015 as a British watch company.
-A group of friends who were passionate about watches.
+Farer Watches was established in 2015 as a British watch company by a group of friends who were passionate about horology.

 In 2016, Endurance released the first Farer watch.
 It was given the name of the ship that was used by Sir Ernest Shackleton on his famous expedition to the Antarctic.

-The watch was successful, and watch enthusiasts adopted it pretty fast.
-Farer has continued to release new models over the years, each with its design and features.
+The watch quickly won over enthusiasts, and since then, Farer has continued to release new models every year, each with unique design elements, vivid colours, and high-quality materials.

 In this article, we have listed some of our favourite Farer watches.